Healthcare insurance and more

 EU Health Insurance Card

-You may be eligble to receive a European Health Insurance Card (EHIC) which covers your medical costs during your stay in Holland if:
+If you are from the EU/EEA you may be eligible to receive a European Health Insurance Card (EHIC) which covers your necessary medical costs during your stay.
+Apply with the health insurer in your home country before departure and check this information.

 What to do if you fall ill?